|

 With the addition of our new countries, a dedicated team of masters and a

-fine pack of hounds, the Woodford Hounds seems
+fine pack of hounds, the Woodford Hounds seems certain to provide many

-certain to provide many years of challenging and enjoyable sport for many
+years of challenging and enjoyable sport for many years to come.

 |